LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

-Now that we are satisfied with the length of the MCMC chain and its mixing, we can move on to one of the parameters of interest: the global substitution rate, `μ`.
+Now that we are satisfied with the length of the MCMC chain and its mixing, we can move on to one of the parameters of interest: the global clock rate, `μ`.
-This is the average substitution rate across all sites in the alignment.
+This is the average molecular clock rate across all sites in the alignment.

 First, select "mu" in the left-hand panel, and click the "Marginal